 A task that both biological and artificial vision systems have to solve is to recover boundaries of objects from many times imperfect, noisy input.
 The Gestalt grouping principles of co-curvilinearity, proximity, constancy of curvature can help recovering meaningful information under these circumstances.
-There is considerable evidence from neuroscience [4] and psychophysics [3] that these grouping principles are built into the mammalian visual system in the form of connectivity patterns among processing units Anatomical and physiological data suggests a relatively narrow connectivity pattern among approximately collinear units [4], whereas psychophysical results seem to suggest a broader field of connections between not only collinear, but also curvilinear ones [3].
-For either the narrow or the broad fields, the excitatory connections reveal smoothly decreasing strength with increasing distance and curvature differences.
+There is considerable evidence from neuroscience [2] and psychophysics [3] that these grouping principles are built into the mammalian visual system in the form of connectivity patterns among processing units.
+There is both anatomical and physiological evidence that cells with approximately collinear orientation are interconnected mainly by excitatory connections [4].
+Psychophysical results seem to suggest a broader field of connections between not only collinear units, but also curvilinear ones [3].
+For either the narrow or the broad fields, the excitatory connections reveal smoothly decreasing strength with increasing distance and curvature differences [3,11].
+There is also evidence for facilitation (increase in sensitivity for detecting Gabor patches) when local and global orientations are 90 degrees offset (the virtual line connecting two segments is perpendicular to their orientation) which is not modeled here [3,11].
 The smoothly decaying excitatory field around an oriented segment is referred to as an extension field in this paper.
+The terms 'association field' or 'stochastic completion field' can be found in the literature to refer to similar constructs.
+These terms are generally applied to fields considered to manifest broad tuning.
+The term 'horizontal connections' has been employed to refer to the more narrowly tuned excitatory connections documented for neural units.
 To compare the effects of both narrow (collinear) and broad (collinear and curvilinear) connectivity patterns among processing units we decided to implement two versions of the extension field: a narrow and a broad one.
-In the absence of precise neurophysiological data for the strength of connections between collinear and curvilinear units we choose the algorithmic definition of narrow and broad extension fields to be an excitatory gradient +/-15 and +/-90 degrees respectively centered on an oriented segment.
+In the absence of precise neurophysiological data for the strength of connections between collinear and curvilinear units we choose the algorithmic definition of narrow and broad extension fields to be an excitatory gradient $\pm/-15$ and $\pm/-90$ degrees respectively centered on an oriented segment.

-The goal of the present study was to investigate the consequences of adding extension fields to a recognition model that computes shape similarity based on representations of V1 hypercolumn activity.
+The goal of the present study was to investigate the consequences of adding extension fields to a recognition model that computed shape similarity based on representations of V1 hypercolumn activity.
 Specifically, we studied whether the extension fields would increase the resemblance of the recognition performance of the model to that shown by humans.